theblixguy/MetroRemove/README.md

 --killstart : Hides start button

---sbopenav : Lets you open the All Apps view only when you press the Start button on the keyboard (WIP)
+--sbopenav : Lets you open the Start Screen only when you press the Start button on the keyboard (Experimental)

 ** UPDATE ** GUI version now available :) !

 Tested on: Windows 8.1 Preview and Windows 8 RTM
-This is the initial release so things MIGHT not work correctly always.
-I am working to iron out the bugs..